KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/writing_python.rst

 Database engines are the software programs which implement SQL and No-SQL databases.
 Several popular SQL database engines include MySQL, Oracle, and SQLite.
 Several popular No-SQL database engines include CouchBase, CouchDB, and MongoDB.

 SQL (Structured Query Language) is the language used to describe relational database schemas and how to insert and retrieve data to/from them.
-Each relational database engine uses it own variant of SQL, but the SQL langauges used by MySQL, Oracle, SQLite and most other popular relational database engines are very similar.
+Each relational database engine uses it own variant of SQL, but the SQL languages used by MySQL, Oracle, SQLite and most other popular relational database engines are very similar.

 Most of the popular database engines have their own Python interfaces.
 In addition, there are several Python packages such as SQLAlchemy which abstract away many of the details the individual database engines and enable Python developers to use database with little direct interaction with SQL.